sw1sh/QuantumPotatoChips/typst/main.typ

 = Concluding remarks
 // SIC-POVMs provide a natural way of describing quantum objects in the phase space.
 In this regard, a qubit state can be described by a probability $4$-vector in a $3$-simplex space.
 With proper geometric transformation, $3$-simplex can be projected into a tetrahedron in $bb(R)^3$.
 Quantum states are inside the insphere of the tetrahedron, meaning not all points within the tetrahedron corresponds a quantum state.
 Independently, a particular surface within the tetrahedron can be constructed by product of two independent $1$-simplex as probability space, providing the most minimal (say classical) description of quantum states.
 The part of aforementioned surface within the insphere forms a region we call as a quantum potato chip, which is the only part of the tetrahedron probability space that can be reduced to lower-dimensional probability space.
 This unique feature might provide advantage for these states as potential source for any computation.
 Of course, an important open question would be how any [universal] quantum computation can be reduced to only probabilistic rules, in a classical way, if possible and what new features should be incorporated into this machinary, to reproduce quantum results.
 This is a topics of our future research.

 SIC-POVMs offer an elegant framework for representing qubit states geometrically, using a 4-dimensional probability vector within a 3-simplex.
-Through geometric transformations, this simplex can be projected into a tetrahedron $bb(R)^3$.
+Through geometric transformations, this simplex can be projected into a tetrahedron in $bb(R)^3$.
 Crucially, not all points in this tetrahedron represent valid quantum states, with quantum states residing within the insphere of the tetrahedron.
-A specific surface within this space, defined by the product of two 1-simplices, represents the most classical (minimal) description of quantum states.
-The region where this surface intersects the insphere forms the "quantum potato chip," a subset that can be reduced to a lower-dimensional probability space.
-This reduction suggests potential computational advantages for these states, though an important open question remains: how can universal quantum computation be fully described using purely probabilistic (classical) rules?
-Exploring this question and the necessary modifications to quantum machinery forms the basis of our future research.
+A specific surface within this space, defined by the product of two 1-simplices, represents quantum states with the most informationally-minimal description.
+The region where this surface intersects the insphere forms the "quantum potato chip," a subset of quantum states of the qubit that can be reduced to a lower-dimensional (classical) probability space.
+This reduction suggests potential computational advantages for these states.
+This suggests an important question: can universal quantum computation be fully described using purely probabilistic (classical) rules?
+Exploring this question and possible modifications to quantum formalism will be explored in future work.
 The geometric structure of SIC-POVMs suggests that understanding these spaces could unlock new pathways in quantum computing and quantum state representation.

 a model on binary variables; binary variables are mapped into potato chips